golden-layout/golden-layout/README.md

 #### Content Items
 1. `AbstractContentItem` has been renamed to `ContentItem`
+1. `config` property has been removed.
+Use the toConfig() method instead (as recommended in the original GoldenLayout documentation).
 1. `ItemContainer` has been renamed to `ComponentContainer`
 1. `Component` has been renamed to `ComponentItem`.
 "Component" now refers to the external component hosted inside GoldenLayout
 1. `Root` has been renamed to `GroundItem` and has been marked as internal only.
 Applications should never access GroundItem.
 Note that the layout's root ContentItem is GroundItem's only child.
 You can access this root ContentItem with `LayoutManager.rootItem`.